 Prof. Lara Khansa

-Sonny Merryman Professor in Business Information Technology and Associate Dean for Undergraduate Programs
+Sonny Merryman Professor in Business Information Technology

 Pamplin College of Business,